 Resolved,

-The GNSO Council nominates (in alphabetical order): Susan Kawaguchi, Erika Mann and Stephanie Perrin as its primary three candidates for the RDS-RT, noting that these candidates under the new ICANN Bylaws are entitled to be selected.
-Furthermore, the GNSO nominates, in ranked order: Volker Greimann, Marc Anderson, Stefania Milan and Timothy Chen to be considered for inclusion in the RDS-RT by the SO-AC Chairs should additional places be available.
+The GNSO Council nominates (in alphabetical order): Volker Greimann, Susan Kawaguchi, Erika Mann and Stephanie Perrin as its primary four candidates for the RDS-RT.
+Furthermore, the GNSO nominates, in ranked order: Marc Anderson, Stefania Milan and Timothy Chen to be considered for inclusion in the RDS-RT by the SO-AC Chairs should additional places be available.

-The GNSO Council expects the GNSO Chair to respect the ranking of the additional candidates in the discussion with the other SO-AC Chairs concerning potential additions to the RDS-RT, unless for reasons of diversity/skills it becomes necessary to deviate from the indicated ranking.
+The GNSO Council expects the GNSO Chair to communicate to the SO-AC Chairs the importance of considering the four candidates as primary as well as respecting the ranking of the additional candidates in the discussion with the other SO-AC Chairs concerning potential additions to the RDS-RT, unless for reasons of diversity/skills it becomes necessary to deviate from the indicated ranking.
 In such a case, the GNSO Chair is expected to communicate the rationale for such a deviation back to the GNSO Council.

 The GNSO Council instructs the GNSO Secretariat to communicate resolved #1 to the staff supporting the RDS-RT.